 The Official Journal of the International Society of Biorheology

 Biorheology is an international interdisciplinary journal that publishes research on the deformation and flow properties of biological systems or materials.
 It is the aim of the editors and publishers of Biorheology to bring together contributions from those working in various fields of biorheological research from all over the world.
-Members of the editorial board and the advisory board work in different areas of biorheology in several countries where appreciable research activity in this field is being carried out.
+A diverse editorial board with broad international representation provides guidance and expertise in wide-ranging applications of rheological methods to biological systems and materials.

 The aim of biorheological research is to determine and characterize the dynamics of physiological processes at all levels of organization.
 Manuscripts should report original theoretical and/or experimental research promoting the scientific and technological advances in a broad field that ranges from the rheology of macromolecules and macromolecular arrays to cell, tissue and organ rheology.
 In all these areas, the interrelationships of rheological properties of the systems or materials investigated and their structural and functional aspects are stressed.